-Children are able to join the club when they reach school year 4.
+Children are able to join the club when they reach school year 4, if your son and/or daughter are in school 2/3 they can be added onto the waiting list.

 There is a waiting list to join the academy.
 To register your child/ward on this list, please send an email to firstname.lastname@example.org, with the your name, the name of your child/ward, and their school year.
 As soon as there is a space available they will be invited to a 3 week trial, voluntary payment of £5.

-There is a specific training group on club training nights for 8 to 11 year olds, where children are encouraged to participate in a number of Athletic disciplines with an emphasis given to having fun.
+There is a specific training group on club training nights for school years 4 and 5, where children are encouraged to participate in a number of Athletic disciplines with an emphasis given to having fun.

 Southampton Athletic Club Academy – frequently asked questions